-Call monitoring allows you to listen to customer calls with your agents and extract valuable data in real-time that can be fed into your wider business.
-It’s most commonly used in contact centres to optimise performance, in ways such as reducing handling times and improving call quality.
+Call monitoring enables you to listen to customer calls with your agents and extract valuable data in real time that can be fed into your wider business.
+It’s most commonly used in contact centers to optimize performance, in ways such as reducing handling times and improving call quality.

-With rich customer data at your fingertips, you can continuously optimise your call centre performance.
-It allows you to enhance the quality of your calls and deflect low-value ones by tracking keywords and conversational trends.
-It can pinpoint common frustrations that stall conversion and improve your scripts to deliver successful outcomes every time.
+With rich customer data at your fingertips, you can continuously optimize your call center performance.
+It means you can enhance the quality of your calls and deflect low-value ones by tracking keywords and conversational trends.
+It pinpoints common frustrations that stall conversions and helps you improve sales scripts to deliver successful outcomes every time.

-It’s not just about the bottom-line either.
+It’s not just about the bottom line either.
 It’s about staying ahead of the competition.
-According to a recent survey, 75% of leaders agree that the global pandemic has compressed the digital adoption timeline and are actively seeking to invest in technologies that will improve the customer journey and help them make data-driven decisions.
+According to a recent survey, 75% of leaders agree the global pandemic has compressed the digital adoption timeline.
+As such, they're actively seeking to invest in technologies that will improve the customer journey and help them make data-driven decisions.

 The benefits of call monitoring expand beyond the call centre.
-It provides real customer-centric data that can be used in your sales and marketing, plus it can help everyone in your business become better aligned with customer needs and solutions.
+It provides real customer-centric data that you can use for sales and marketing.
+Plus it helps everyone in your business become better aligned with customer needs and solutions.

-The key benefits of using call monitoring are:
+Here are some of the key benefits of using call monitoring: